 \subsection{Statistical interpretation}

-In order to make a statistical interpretation for our results, we used the asymptotic approximation of the distribution of the profile likelihood-based statistical test described in details in \cite{R2}.
-This approach was used to investigate the possibility of the rejection of the null hypothesis (the SM background only hypothesis) in favor of the signal hypothesis (the dark higgs scenario hypothesis) and used to construct the confidence intervals within 1 or 2 standard deviation corresponding to 68\% or 95\% Confidence Levels (CL).
+In order to make a statistical interpretation of our results, we use the asymptotic approximation of the distribution of the profile likelihood-based statistical test described in details in \cite{R2}.
+This approach was used to investigate the possibility of the rejection of the null hypothesis (the SM background only hypothesis) in favor of the signal hypothesis (the dark Higgs scenario hypothesis) and used to construct the confidence intervals within 1 or 2 standard deviation corresponding to 68\% or 95\% Confidence Levels (CL).
 The likelihood function used to fit the data is defined as

-where $\mu$ is the signal strength, and defined as the signal yield relative to the prediction from simulation, which is the parameter of interest (POI) in this analysis, and $\theta$ represents the other nuisance parameters with an impact included in the equation on the second $\Pi$-product.
+where $\mu$ is the signal strength, and defined as ration between the signal yield and those of the prediction from simulation, which is the parameter of interest (POI) in this analysis, and $\theta$ represents the other nuisance parameters with an impact included in the equation on the second $\Pi$-product.
 While $s_i$ and $b_i$ are number of signal and background events, respectively, as estimated from MC simulation per each bin.
 Finally $u_{j}$ is a function of $\theta$ that gives the expectation value for each bin in the control sample used to constrain this nuisance parameters.
 It is a shape analysis based on the missing transverse momentum distributions.